KBartley25/BINF6310/project01/README.md

 ## Group Leader: Kelly Bartley

 I learned a lot during this project, especially about how to troubleshoot errors that arose on the HPC.
-I can now confidently w
+I can now confidently navigate around the HPC and trouvleshoot issues that may arise

 # Generative AI Appendix

 AI Used: Claude Sonnet 4.5